What You Need to Know Before You Go to Zion Zion National Park is one of America’s most drama ..Read more

 In the summer months, July through September, expect temperatures to be hot, sometimes one hundred degrees and above.
 This is also typically the most crowded time in the park.
 You will want to hydrate and protect yourself from the sun with sunscreen, hat, and SPF clothing.
 Typically, most recommend starting early in the day for hikes and biking routes.
 In our hiking section below, the Emerald Pools hike is a highly recommended hike for summer due to it’s shade.
 Or beat the heat kayaking at Quail Creek nearby Zion – more details in the activities near Zion section below.

 Additionally, the summer is monsoon season, which means lightning and thunderstorms.
 For summer visits, you need to be aware of changing weather conditions.
 Thus, if you are planning canyoneering trips, it is wise to have local knowledge of which canyons are shaded and which are more prone to flash flooding and when.
-Taking a trip with a local expert guide like Zion Rock and Mountain Guides is highly recommended.
+Taking a trip with a local expert guide is highly recommended.

 When to Visit Zion National Park